praekelt/numi-prototypes/notes/vis-user-test.md

 - explain and make sure user understands what sequences (and blocks) are

-- guide the user through navigating paths in dialogue view, make sure they understand what is happening
+- guide the user to select the following in the edit view, explain what it means:
+Welcome screen -> Main Menu -> Tips

 - tell user to click `[ Overview ]`